 Failing Grade.

 “XF” Grade.
 Receipt of a failing grade in the course designated as an “XF” grade on the student’s transcript.
 Any failing grade in a course that results from academic misconduct shall be designated as an “XF”.
-No sooner than one full semester following assignment of the “XF”, a student may petition to have the “X” notation removed from his or her transcript and the grade converted to
+No sooner than one full semester following assignment of the “XF”, a student may petition to have the “X” notation removed from their his or her transcript and the grade converted to

 an “F”.
 The student’s petition shall indicate satisfactory completion of a course of study or other educational requirement focusing on academic integrity and approved, in advance, by the Office of Student Conduct in coordination with the Committee on Student Conduct.
 A student need not be registered in classes in order to petition to have the “X” designation removed.
 The “X” designation may not be removed from any future “XF” grade received after the first.